Hall ministry

-The Hall Ministry was a ministry of the Government of South Australia, led by Liberal Country League Premier Steele Hall.
-It succeeded the First Dunstan Ministry on 17 April 1968, when Labor Premier Don Dunstan lost a motion of no confidence in the House of Assembly following the 1968 election on 2 March.
-It was in turn succeeded by the Second Dunstan Ministry on 2 June 1970 following the LCL government's defeat at the 1970 election.
+The Hall ministry was a ministry of the Government of South Australia, led by Liberal and Country League Premier Steele Hall.
+It succeeded the first Dunstan ministry on 17 April 1968, when Labor Premier Don Dunstan lost a motion of no confidence in the House of Assembly following the 1968 election on 2 March.
+It was in turn succeeded by the second Dunstan ministry on 2 June 1970 following the LCL government's defeat at the 1970 election.

-The Ministry
+The ministry

-The Ministry was sworn in by Governor Edric Bastyan on 17 April 1968.
+The ministry was sworn in by Governor Edric Bastyan on 17 April 1968.

 On 2 March 1970, Glen Pearson resigned from the ministry ahead of his retirement from Parliament.
 A minor reshuffle took place.

-The ministers listed served, except where indicated, until the end of the Ministry on 2 June 1970.
+The ministers listed served, except where indicated, until the end of the ministry on 2 June 1970.